heysokam/minim/readme.md

 ## MinC is C
 MinC is a different version of C that uses nim syntax.
 If a type does not exist in C, the C compiler will error.
 Because MinC is not nim, its C.
+MinC can use C libraries without wrappers, because the compiler outputs human-readable C.

 ## MinC is NOT nim
 MinC does **not** use the Nim's c backend or compiler pipeline.